luismota/Auto-vps-install---VIVO--INNA-DASH-PIVX-with-Sentinel-Auto-Install-Cron-Conf/vps/docs/masternode_vps.md

-# Slick masternode VPS setup for all your beloved crypto masternodes
+# Slick masternode VPS setup for VIVO - INNA-DASH-PIVX-with-Sentinel-Auto-Install-Cron-Conf masternodes  10 -15 all setup up and cong for YOU including last VIVO night Sentinel Updadte

-Login to your newly installed node as "root".
+Login to your node as "root".

 ## Masternode script installation